-Gord continues to thrive in his role as an airline captain and instructor and is continuously expanding his studies to include his passion for exploring the nature of awareness and supporting the human-ness of us all.
+Gord continues to thrive in his role as an airline captain and instructor and is expanding his studies to include his passion for exploring the nature of awareness and supporting the human-ness of us all.
 He has trained with Mindfulness Without Borders and Robyn Priest. and is also proud to partner with several industry leaders including the European Aviation Wellbeing Committee.
 Gord is the acting Director of Communications and Online Coaching working alongside Carl Eisen, founder of Mindful Aviator, on some exciting developments supporting the growth of mindfulness for pilots around the globe.

 This skipper loves living and working alongside Amber, recognizing and supporting consciousness and emotional growth every day in both his personal and professional life.

 You can learn more about Gord by clicking here.